 Sean began his career by working with children who had severe special needs, providing much needed outreach and support to their parents and carers.
 After fully qualifying as a teacher, he moved into mainstream teaching within a challenging London borough school.
 Within that school he was promoted to Science and Computing Coordinator and then a year later, head of year.
 Most recently, after moving to Little Reddings School where he qualified as a SENCo, he is now an Assistant Headteacher.

-Danielle Bowe – Lead Practitioner English and Whole School Literacy
+Danielle Bowe – Lead Practitioner for English and Whole School Literacy

 Danielle has over two decades of experience of successfully teaching English at KS3, 4 and 5 in two inner London comprehensives.
 After being a highly successful Head of English she gained full accreditation as an Advanced Skills teacher in 2008 with Teaching and Learning and Behaviour Management as her specialisms.
 She has genuine passion for teaching and being in the classroom and her enhanced role of Lead Practitioner within the Bushey St James Trust allows her to do that, along with whole school development with the literacy strand.
 She contributes regularly to the comprehensive school CPD programme and effectively develops many staff with aspects of their classroom practice.
 She has worked with other local schools and disseminates good practice, sharing and developing resources – currently taking a leading role in the development and implementation of the new GCSE changes in the English curriculum through the creation of resources and schemes of learning as well as support and training of staff.
 Her classroom and marking practice is frequently used as a bench mark for excellence; through an enhanced repertoire of teaching and intervention strategies, she targets students’ needs in a personalised way that aims to foster creativity, life-long learning and achievement.
 She has presented at a number of recent national conferences including the SSAT Achievement Show.